daremat/es6-epf/README.md

 ## Get started

-Nowadays, nobody now uses bare javascript.
-Every modern application on the web make use of framework, built on top of javascript, that make the code cleaner, more performant and much more easy to maintain.
+Nowadays, nobody uses bare javascript.
+Every modern application on the web make use of framework, built on top of javascript, that makes the code cleaner, more performant and much more easier to maintain.

 However, there are countless number of popular javascript frameworks, and picking up the "good one" is for the most part a matter of hype and fashion.
-The competition is rude, and the "killer JS framework" is never the same from one year to another
+The competition is rude, and the "killer JS framework" is never the same from one year to another.
 ![frameworks_battle]

 > ![info]
 Takima master3 training has modules to discover both Angular and React: [![react module 01]](https://master3.takima.io/master3/react-01) & [![angular module 01]](https://master3.takima.io/master3/angular-01)

-Anyway, all those frameworks are built on top some common basics.
+Anyway, all those frameworks are built on top of some common basics.
 For now on, just let them fight forever and let's discover what is on the roots of what makes a modern web application.

-> ![tip] __pro tip__: At any point of your web developer carrier, just ditch all articles and StackOverflow posts you may find on the internet that are more than 2 years old...
-They are all outdated.
+> ![tip] __pro tip__: At any point of your web developer carrier, consider as outated any articles or StackOverflow post you may find on the internet.
+Do not use it, unless you have to mantain some legacy code.

 ### Functional spec

 This tutorial will guide you through the implementation of a simple memory game, that is mainly made of 3 views:
-* **the welcome view** (WelcomeComponent), containing a simple form allowing the user to enter his name, the game size and a start button to launch the game.
+* **the welcome view** (WelcomeComponent), containing a simple form allowing the user to enter his name, the game size and one start button to launch the game.
-* **the game view allowing** (GameComponent) the user to play the memory game, flipping cards 2 by 2 until all the cards are turned upwards
+* **the game view allowing** (GameComponent) the user to play, flipping cards 2 by 2 until all the cards are turned upwards.
-* **the score view** (ScoreComponent), congratulating the user, allowing to start a new game and showing him is performance time
+* **the score view** (ScoreComponent), congratulating the user, allowing him to start a new game and showing him is performance time.

 ![game mockup]